Provar

 • Body Style: In this, we specify the body format that needs to be sent.
 Body style can be JSON, Multipart, or Other.

-• Body: The term Body is used to distinguish between the ‘interesting’ information in a chunk of data.
-Basically, the Body is the data we need to send to create or update something.
+• Body: The term Body distinguishes between the ‘interesting’ information in a chunk of data.
+The Body is the data we need to send to create or update something.

 Here is a POST example: